TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/TypoScriptSyntax.rst

 .. important::

    You cannot use multi-line values in constants.
-They are only available in the setup part of TypoScript.
+They are only available in the setup part of `TypoScript`:pn:.